 The MTN Foundation, in partnership with Trialogue, launched The MTN Awards for Social Change to encourage and reward good monitoring and evaluation (M&E) practice in the non- profit sector in 2019.

-These awards recognise and reward non-profits that are able to provide evidence of the positive difference they are making.
+The Awards ran for four years to recognise and reward non-profits that were able to provide evidence of the positive difference they are making.
 “We wanted to reach out to all non-profit organisations, not just those currently benefiting directly from MTN’s existing ICT in education or youth empowerment programmes,” said Kusile Mtunzi-Hairwadzi, General Manager of the MTN Foundation.

-The awards aim to establish a platform for learning and sharing information that will assist all non-profits that engage in this process.
-Through the application process, non-profits are exposed to M&E practices and principles.
+The awards aimed to establish a platform for learning and sharing information that will assist all non-profits that engage in this process.
+Through the application process, non-profits were exposed to M&E practices and principles.
 Registered NPOs were required to enter a project or programme that is creating positive impact, has been running for at least two years and has some level of associated M&E practice.

-“We were delighted that seventy NPOs entered the Awards, with the quality of the entries reflecting the non-profit sector’s commitment to measuring their impact in our society,” added Mtunzi-Hairwadzi.
+“We were delighted with the quality and number of the entries reflecting the non-profit sector’s commitment to measuring their impact in our society,” added Mtunzi-Hairwadzi.